volumio/volumio-plugins-sources-bookworm/README.md

 Your plugin is now in beta state, available in the store when "plugin test mode" is enabled.

 It will be released as stable once checked by volumio team.

+## 7. Update your plugin

+If you want to update your plugin (to fix an issue, add a feature or EVEN minor typo correction...) you MUST change the version number in package.json, re-submit the plugin and send a new PULL REQUEST.
+Without new version number, the new plugin will be NOT available in the store!